 You can cash out your I Bonds early, though.
 You have to hold onto them for at least one year.
 If you want to dodge a penalty, though, you need to keep them for five years.
 Otherwise, you forfeit the last three months of interest.

 If you're looking to purchase I Bonds, you want to be mindful of the fact that your money isn't very liquid.
 That means that it's harder to access.
 And that's no problem for a long-term investor.
 But if you are wanting to put your emergency fund into I Bonds, you might want to think again!

 Limits on I Bond Amounts

 I know what you're thinking!
-If the rate of return on I Bonds is a guaranteed 6.89% right now, I'll move over all of my money.
+If the rate of return on I Bonds is a guaranteed 4.30% right now, I'll move over a good slice of money right now.
 Not so fast.
 There are limits on how much each individual can purchase every year.

 The I Bond limits are currently: